aichat-go

 |---|---|---|---|

 Extract model constraint: Must return content in choices[].message.content field.
-Thinking/reasoning models that use a reasoning field will not work for the extract tier.
+Thinking/reasoning models that use a reasoning field will not work for the extract slot.

 Key Thresholds Reference